The Goldman symplectic form on the PGL(V)-Hitchin component: The -trivialization of is symplectic

-\subsection{A triangulation of $S$.}
+\subsection{A triangulation of $S$}

-In order to prove Theorem \ref{thm:constant}, we need to compute the Goldman symplectic form using (\ref{eqn:formula}), and to do so, we need to choose a triangulation $\Tbbb$ of the surface that is well adapted to $\Tmc$ and $\Jmc$.
-We will describe such a triangulation in this section.
+In order to prove Theorem \ref{thm:constant}, we need to compute the Goldman symplectic form using (\ref{eqn:formula}), and to do so, we need to choose a finite triangulation $\Tbbb$ of the surface that is well adapted to $\Tmc$ and $\Jmc$.
+We now describe this choice.